UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn3/exercises/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-Time to make a React app to share a hobby you love with your friends and family!
+Time to make a React app to share a hobby you love (or pretend like you love) with your friends and family!

-{{% notice blue "Note" "rocket" %}}

-The solution in the `react-part3-exercises-vite` branch of the `react-exercises-and-studios` repo uses needlepoint as an example hobby.
-Whenever you see a reference to needlepoint in the solution to the exercises, substitute it for your own chosen hobby.

-{{% /notice %}}

-1. Create a new application called `exercises` in the `part3` directory in the [react-exercises-and-studios](https://github.com/LaunchCodeEducation/react-exercises-and-studios) repo.
+1. We've created a new application called `exercises` in the `part3` directory of the *react-exercises-and-studios* repo. cd into it and run `npm run dev`
 1. In `App.jsx`, remove the boilerplate content as you have done in previous lessons.
-Replace it with an `<h1>` heading that says "My Hobby: " with your hobby coming after the colon.
+Replace it with an `<h1>` heading that says "My Hobby: " with your temporary favorite hobby (needlepoint!) coming after the colon.

    {{% expand "Check Your Solution" %}}
    ```jsx